GLACIS·US state AI laws·Colorado·Updated 5 May 2026

 The law is modeled conceptually on the EU AI Act but adapted to US legal frameworks.
 Rather than the EU’s risk-tiered classification system with prohibited uses, limited-risk categories, and extensive compliance obligations, Colorado takes a more streamlined approach: it identifies "high-risk" AI systems based on their use in consequential decisions and requires both developers and deployers to exercise "reasonable care" to prevent algorithmic discrimination.[4]

-Legislative History and Timeline
+Legislative and Litigation Timeline

 • May 17, 2024: Governor Polis signs SB 24-205 into law